How can I acquire a Soma Sound Sculpture?

 Is the bottom hole tuned?

-The bottom hole usually has two or three tuned frequencies forming a chord that fits the scale of the Soma.
+The port usually has two or three tuned frequencies forming a chord that fits the scale of the Soma.

-Although Soma's are chemically heat treated to prevent rust, they may do so under longer-term exposure to humid and salty conditions (e.g. places close to the beach, places with extended rainy periods, summer months in general, etc.).
+Although Soma's are chemically and thermally heat treated to prevent rust and a fine varnish coating is applied at the end of the production process, Soma's may rust under longer-term exposure to humid and salty conditions (e.g. places close to the sea, places with extended rainy periods, summer months in general, etc.).
 To keep your Soma rust-free we advice you to wipe your Soma with a (micro-fiber) cloth after EVERY playing session.
 Human sweat - e.g. from the hands - is highly rust inducing.
 NEVER store your Soma in a bag.
 Use a bag only for transportation.
 Depending on the climate you are living in, careful application of biological products such as Phoenix Handpan Oil or just common coconut oil onto the outside of the Soma may be necessary (wipe off any visible residue of the oil after application, though).
 At the latest when your hands leave visible fingerprints on the Soma, some oil should be applied.
 If rust develops, please send us a picture and ask us for advice.
 Here's an good article on the topic.

 To ensure stability of tuning, every Soma is tuned many times from the beginning of the building process until finalisation.
 In between the tuning rounds heat is applied to redistribute and relax stress concentrations.
 Nevertheless, even the most stable built handpans are drifting in tune over time.
 However, as all notes simultaneously tend to drift sharp with playing, usually a handpan stays in tune in itself.